nest/nest-simulator/doc/documentation_workflow/index.rst

 Workflows
 =========

-Here you can choose which workflow you would like to view.
+Here you can choose which documentation workflow you would like to view.

 .. toctree::
     :maxdepth: 1